 How live-in support is helping Jacky each day

 Jacky was diagnosed with motor neurone disease (MND) at 42 years old.
-An active police officer before her diagnosis, Jacky shared about how MND has affected her and how her live-in carer, Nora, has made all the difference.
+An active police officer before her diagnosis, Jacky shared about how MND has affected her and how live-in care has made all the difference.

 “I was an energetic, fit and active police officer, when at 42 years I was diagnosed with motor neurone disease (MND),” said Jacky.
 “I had started to trip over my foot, which resulted in two weeks in hospital and being assessed with various tests, including MRI, EMG and muscle biopsy.
 The result was MND.

 “Initially I had a foot splint and managed to get around quite well, I even completed the police fitness test!
 However I started to lose a lot of weight so I had a PEG (feeding tube) fitted and in order to be released from hospital I had to have a care package in place.
 I had a care agency come in to assist me with personal care and PEG feeding.”

 As the disease progressed, Jacky lost the ability to walk and had weakness in her arms.
 She said, “Handling belt transfers became an issue and a hoist was fitted.
 I had gone from two visits per day to four but was not drinking due to not being able to get to the bathroom unaided.
 I was also very unwell with PEG infections and suffered with nausea.

 “At this time I was being very well supported by the local hospice and clinical nurse specialist, who suggested Helping Hands and a full-time live-in carer,” she explained.
 “I was initially resistant to this suggestion as I felt I would lose my independence.
 The most important aspect to receiving care is that I remain as independent as possible and am fully involved in decisions about my care as although my mobility is slowing down, my mind is as active as ever and social stimulation is important to me.